 Planning to Stay or Go

 - Find out what kinds of disasters, both natural and man-made, are most likely to occur in your area and how you will be notified.
-Methods of getting your attention vary from community to community.

 - Emergency radio and TV broadcasts are most common.